shouldly/shouldly/README.markdown

 Now we have a nice flexible test and our enterprise can sleep safe knowing it's precious xml is being cared for.

 Notice the quotes around "brown"?
-Shouldly will do the compare ignoring whitespace and not fussing over which quotes you used.
+Shouldly will do the compare, ignoring whitespace and not fussing over which quotes you used.

 > Ok Dave, this is cool and you're really awesome and stuff but what about when I get null refs in my mock tests or expectation violations?